jetstack/jetstack-secure-gcm/README.md

 deployment, management, and security of private certificate authorities (CA).

-[Google Certificate Authority Service]: https://cloud.google.com/certificate-authority-service/
+[google certificate authority service]: https://cloud.google.com/certificate-authority-service/

 If you wish to use [Google Certificate Authority Service](https://cloud.google.com/certificate-authority-service) to issue